This post contains affiliate links.

 The gorgeous coastline offers up plenty of great shots for photographers

 Sozopol is packed full of accommodation for every budget.
 Cheap hostels, luxury rooms, and everything in between is on offer in this beach town.
 If you want to stay in the best part of the city, look for accommodation in the Old Town on the left peninsula.

 For budget accommodation, Daniel and I used the Guest House Diamant.
 The rooms were clean and spacious, private, and had large balconies with ocean views.
 Although it was located in the New Town it was less than 10 minutes walking from the beach, and for only 24 lev / 14 usd per night for a private room, it’s one of the best deals in this Sozopol guide.

-Sozopol is definitely the hidden gem of Bulgaria’s coast, and a must visit for anyone that travels in the country.
+Sozopol, Bulgaria is definitely one of the country’s best hidden gems, and a must visit for anyone that travels in the country.

 Use this complete Sozopol guide to find the best accommodation, restaurants, bars, and things to do in town, and then sit back, relax, and enjoy your stay on the beach.